Biden administration asks Supreme Court to tell Texas to stop blocking US border agents from patrols

 Texas notified the Eagle Pass government on Wednesday that the Department of Public Safety would be closing public access to the park along the Rio Grande.

 Concern grew when Border Patrol noted it, too, lost access to the park, which agents use to launch boats into the river.
 The area also served as a staging area where federal officers would take migrants into custody and process them.
 The Border Patrol's access to the site for surveillance was similarly curtailed.
-In all, the lawsuit claimed agents did not have access to a 2.5-mile (4-kilometer) stretch of the border in the region.
+The Department of Justice's emergency request to the Supreme Court says agents no longer have access to a 2.5-mile (4-kilometer) stretch of the border in the region.
+The filing was made as part of the U.S. government's lawsuit over the concertina wire the state installed along roughly 30 miles (48 kilometers) near Eagle Pass.

 The union for Border Patrol agents, the National Border Patrol Council, praised the move.